 Provides detail on the approach towards Waste and Recycling at the University, the achievements to date and future targets and information on the shared Recycling Point roll out.

 The University adopted a Recycling and Waste Management Policy in 2010.
 This policy includes a strong message of intent to continue to increase recycling and minimise waste sent to landfill.

-We will therefore be providing shared recycling points in each building, and, as many of us do at home already, individuals will need to take responsibility for ensuring waste is appropriately deposited at these shared recycling points.
+Shared recycling points are now availabel in each building and, as many of us do at home already, individuals are expected and encouraged to take responsibility for ensuring waste is appropriately deposited at these shared recycling points.

-In areas involved in the initial roll out, shared Recycling Points comprising of an Mixed Recycling (orange lidded), Paper & Card (blue lidded) and General Waste (black lidded) bins are placed in accessible locations.
+Shared Recycling Points are placed in accessible locations.
 In these areas individual office bins are no longer emptied (usually they are removed completely) to allow the cleaners to focus on the shared points (and other cleaning tasks).

 This article was published on Jun 10, 2014